Shahriar-0/Live-Bomberman/README.md

 **Purpose:** Sets up the UDP socket for communication, either as a server or a client, using the provided IP address and port.

 **Challenge:** Binding the socket correctly for both roles.
 **Solution:** The server binds to `QHostAddress::Any` on the specified port to listen for incoming messages.
 The client binds to an available port to receive responses while sending messages to the designated server.
 Any binding errors trigger the `errorOccurred` signal.
+As UDP is not connection oriented, no `connectionStatusChanged` signal is emitted and it's handled in the game class.

 ### onReadyRead